ukasz/graveyard/README.md

 code graveyard

-Random stuff may be working xor broken
+Random experimental stuff may be working xor broken